AbdullahSoboh/COMP3005-Assignment-3/README.md

 ## Demonstration Video

 A video demonstrating the setup of the database and the execution of each function in the application is available [here](https://youtu.be/1taQobn-kR4).
-This video shows how to perform INSERT, UPDATE, and DELETE operations and their effects on the database using pgAdmin.
+This video shows how to perform GET, INSERT, UPDATE, and DELETE operations and their effects on the database using pgAdmin.

 ## Additional Notes